 The majority of the GSE is leased, hence there is minimal logistics required for transportation of GSE from one location to another.
 When GSE transportation is required, the method of transportation depends on various factors, such as distance and volume for example.
 In most cases, the logistic suppliers transport GSE by boat.
 Duty travel by air is kept at the lowest possible level - a policy with top management attention.
 Car-sharing options and discounted rates for public travel or hire cars are offered in order to reduce the personal need for a car.
-Video conferencing, WebEx, Skype and telephone conferencing are often-used alternatives.
-There is currently a further initiative to equip more offices around the world with the required IT equipment to further foster such means of communications.
-Video conferences are preferred to face-to-face meetings when possible.
+Video conferencing, WebEx, Skype and telephone conferencing are oftenused alternatives to business travel.
+Video conferences are preferred to face-to face meetings when possible.
 Conference calls reduce travel costs and the environment impact related to travel, such as fuel.
 Regarding employees' individual transport, financial incentives for public transport offers are in place.
-In Head Office, public transport is subsidised with CHF 50 per employee and per month.
+In Head Office, public transport is subsidized with CHF 50 per employee and per month.
 Various similar initiatives are in place around the globe.